Hardline coup set the stage for Soviet collapse 30 years ago

 Gorbachev, 90, has spoken about the coup with bitterness, describing it as the fatal blow to the Soviet Union.

 “Those three days of imprisonment were the hardest test in my life,” he wrote in his memoir.

-“The organizers of the August coup thwarted an opportunity to preserve the union.”
+In a statement issued Wednesday, Gorbachev said the coup organizers “bear a large share of responsibility for the country’s breakup.”

 Burbulis, meanwhile, lamented his country’s failure to get rid of its authoritarian past.